amit-mangaraj/MovieTicketBookingProject/README.md

 ## Assumptions

-For the simplicity of system, I have made following assumptions while implementing the solution -
+For the simplicity of system, we have made following assumptions while implementing the solution -

 1. Single User Model - One user will use at once.
 No locking implemented for seat selection.
 2. Single Screen Theaters - No multiple screen handling for a theater has been done.
 However an option is given for future scope.